-Can your strength increase by 10% if you "shout out" during heavy training?
+Can your strength increase by 10% if you "shout out" during strength training?
 The coach reveals the correct breathing method: it is not effective just by taking a big breath

 The following are questions about breathing and strength training, hoping to give you more ideas.
 Some problems don’t seem to need explanation at all, and some are very strange problems, but these problems will always occur to trainers.

-“Shout out” during retraining to increase strength by 10%?
+“Shout out” during strength training to increase strength by 10%?
 Would it be more helpful to use the “Bruce Lee Roaring Method”?

 Why do I feel like yelling during training?
 In 2006, when the author of this book was working as a consultant at Gold Gym, someone happened to be discussing in the news whether to yell during training.
 I told everyone at the time that some people yelled out after “all the actions were done”, which was completely unnecessary and seemed to just want to attract other people’s attention.
 However, if you yell efficiently, it will indeed be helpful for training, and there are also studies that prove that yelling will make you more powerful.